btholt/intermediate-react-v6/lessons/03-rscs-without-a-framework/A-intro-to-react-server-components.md

 ## NotePasser

 Remember in school when you would pass notes by hand?
 No?
-Well, back in my day (_shakes fist at passing cloud_) we didn't have cell phones and had to rely penmanship and steathily trying to pass a paper note to our friend in class.
+Well, back in my day (_shakes fist at passing cloud_) we didn't have cell phones and had to rely on penmanship and steathily trying to pass a paper note to our friend in class.

 We're going to build an app inspired by that today, where we can pass notes from one user to another.